Siddhi8459/Churn-prediction-ML-project/README.md

-# 💊 PharmEasy Drug Demand Forecasting & Customer Churn Prediction
+# 💊 PharmasyDrug Demand Forecasting & Customer Churn Prediction

 A full end-to-end Machine Learning project built as a portfolio submission for the **PharmEasy Data Science Internship**.
 It demonstrates skills in data analysis, feature engineering, ML model building, and visualization — exactly what the JD requires.